ghost2109/ash/README.md

 r  -- required
 o  -- optional
-db -- only need for db tunneling
+db -- only needed for db tunneling
 </pre>
 After you have configured ash run update to get the instances to connect with.
 ```